 Thank You for Your Cooperation and Consideration

-We will have a reserved area for handicap parking in the main lot.
+We have reserved spaces in our main lot.
+See site map.

 Of course!
-There will be a variety of domestic and craft beers available for purchase to attendees 21 and older.
+There will be a variety of domestic and craft beers available for purchase to attendees 21 & older.

-Live music will be provided by After the Fire.
+Live music will be provided by Pandas & People.
 Kick back, enjoy some food/beverages, and hang out with all of the doggos!